wizkids/javascript-rocks/README.md

 Predictions are word completions based on the input text, for example:
 If the input text is `I like ca` the predictions could be `cars`, `cats` and `cake`.

 The test requires you to write a small web page and JavaScript that implements a small subset of AppWriter functionality.
-You are free to choose any library to help you or write vanilla HTML/CSS/JS if that's your thing!
+You are free to choose any library&ast; to help you or write vanilla HTML/CSS/JS if that's your thing!

 If you have any issues getting the word prediction web service to work, don't hesitate in contacting us.

+&ast; *Except autocomplete modules such as jQuery/Angular/React autocomplete - we would like to see your ability to solve this rather than your ability to use third party modules.*

 ## Scope